Skip to content

 Challenge Details

-1 Raising outcomes of disadvantaged pupils compared to other pupils in school and nationally.
+1 Raising outcomes for disadvantaged pupils compared to national “other” pupils

-4 Improving low attendance affects students’ ability to experience high-quality teaching in lessons and benefit from the pastoral support available on site.
+4 Improving low attendance that affects access to high-quality teaching and pastoral support

 Intended Outcomes